CloudSecurityAlliance/Dependency-Timeline-Audit/README.md

 ## Process

-Dependency Timeline Audit follows these steps to provide a comprehensive timeline view of your project's dependencies:

-1. Software Inventory: Create an inventory of all software dependencies used in the project, including versions when possible.
-Please note these are proof of concept tools, the ultimate goal is to embed support for this process into SBOM and other auditing tools that are already a part of peoples toolchains.
-2. System Version Check: If needed, inventory the specific versions of dependencies installed on the system running the audit, or within the virtuualenv, or the remote system and so on.
-3. Release Date Query: Query the appropriate language-specific package database to find:
+### 1. Software Inventory

+Create a comprehensive inventory of all software dependencies used in the project.
+This inventory can be generated in the following ways:

+- An explicit list of packages (simple text file or command line argument)
+- Scan project files for dependencies using regex-based import scanning
+- Scan project files for dependencies using imports and loading (e.g. Python ast)
+- Scan SBOM file (SPDX, CycloneDX)
+- Lock files (e.g., `package-lock.json`, `Pipfile.lock`).

+Goal: Embed support for SBOM and other auditing tools already integrated into project toolchains, making the process seamless.

+### 2. System Version Check

+Once the inventory of dependencies is gathered, check the specific versions of packages installed on:
-   - The release date of the specific version you're using
+- The system running the audit.
+- Virtual environments (if applicable).
+- Remote systems (as needed).

+Goal: create an actual baseline of what is installed and used.
+Do not require the use of third party tools.

+## 3. Get Package Information

+Query relevant package ecosystems (via APIs or scraping language-specific package repositories) to gather detailed package information and compare it to the versions installed on the system:

+- Data sources:
+  - ecosyste.ms API for package metadata.
+  - Libraries.io API for ecosystem-wide package data.
+  - Snyk API for security and package health insights.
+  - Language-specific databases (e.g., `pypi.org` for Python).
+- Gather:
-   - The latest version available and its release date
+  - The latest available version in the ecosystem.
+  - Dependency relationships, license information, security vulnerabilities, etc.
-   - Cache these results and also update the latest release as needed
+- Cache results for future comparisons and periodically update them to ensure accuracy.

+Goal: get a blended set of data that is useful and easy, it also must be free.

-4. Exceptions / information database
+## 4. Exceptions / Information Database
-   - We are looking to provide a database of information, e.g. in Python the importlib-metadata has some weird verisoning issues and older versions are ok, basically we want to reduce the incidence of false positives
-   - We also want to allow people to flag and log their own exceptions so that they can reduce false positives and focus on what actually matters.
-5. Reporting: Generate a report that includes:
-   - Detailed data on each dependency, including current version, release date, latest version, and latest release date
+Maintain a custom database to manage exceptions and reduce false positives:
+- Custom Exceptions: Allow users to flag certain dependency versions or known issues (e.g., older versions of `importlib-metadata` causing issues).
+- False Positive Mitigation: Store exceptions to avoid unnecessary warnings and focus the audit on critical updates or issues.
+- Known problems, e.g. youtube-downloader should be replaced with yt-dlp

+Goal: allow people to easily contribute, once they research a problem they should be able to submit their analysis easily.

+## 5. Analyzing data

+Analyze data:
+  - Version Comparison: Compare the installed version against the latest available version from the ecosystem, and flag any discrepancies.
+  - Check if the URLs listed work
+  - Check how active the package maintainers are

+GFoal: allow people to create new ways to analyze the data.

+## 6. Reporting
+Generate comprehensive reports with detailed data on each dependency, including:
+- **Detailed Dependency Data**:
+  - Current version installed on the system.
+  - Specified version in the project or SBOM.
+  - Latest available version in the ecosystem.
+  - Release dates, dependency relationships, license information, and potential vulnerabilities.
+  - Highlight discrepancies between installed versions and the latest versions available.
+- **Interactive Visualization**:
-   - A simple CLI GUI tool to visualize and interact with the timeline data
+  - A simple CLI GUI tool to visualize and interact with the dependency timeline data, providing an intuitive view of the project’s dependencies and any version mismatches.
-   - Options for human readable output and JSON formatted output
+- **Output Options**:
+  - Human-readable output for easier review by developers or project managers.
+  - JSON-formatted output for automated integration into CI/CD pipelines or auditing tools.

 This process ensures a thorough examination of your project's dependency timeline, providing valuable insights for risk management and maintenance planning.

-## Easy to measure and potentially useful data
+## Example of easy to measure and potentially useful data

 - [ ] Who is the primary contributor for each of your dependencies?
 - [ ] Does one person maintain a significant percentage of your dependencies?
+- [ ] Does the project have a public repo/website/etc?
 - [ ] When was a package _first_ released?
 - [ ] Packages that were released in the last few days/hours? (potential typosquat/hallucination attack)

 ## Future plans include